stefanovazzocell/Rocket/README.md

 ## Motivation

 I like URL shorteners, and I wanted one of my own.
 At the same time, I want to protect the user's data and avoid having to know what the users share (for liabilities reasons).
-Of course, the entropy given by the short link is not enough to provide top-notch security but in most cases is good enough.
+Of course, the entropy given by the short link is not enough to provide proper security; I will be working to solve this issue later using different techniques

-## Installation

-I will soon provide instructions on how to install the code.

-## API Reference

-I will soon add documentation for the API.

 ## Requirements

-This application requires PHP and MySQL to be installed on your server.
-Works better with PHP7 and Apache2.
+This application can be hosted on a nginx server; but it requires the backend server [LaunchPad](https://github.com/stefanovazzocell/LaunchPad/)

 ## Contributors